Skagit County profile

 Learn about Skagit County's unique labor market information and more.

-In March, the not seasonally adjusted unemployment rate decreased from 5.9% to 4.7% and total nonfarm employment increased by 600.
+In April, the not seasonally adjusted unemployment rate decreased to 4.1% from 4.7% in March.
+Total nonfarm employment increased by 100 jobs since March.

 Summary